Jeremy690/DSfdr/README.md

 If you encounter error or would like to provide feedback, please use [Github -> Issues](https://github.com/LinBuyu/DSfdr/issues) to reach us.
 Thank you!

-## Reproducible File
+## Reproducibility

-We have uploaded an Rmd file to reproduce all the results in the paper [False Discovery Rate Control via Data Splitting](https://arxiv.org/pdf/2002.08542.pdf).
-The knockoff.
-R and MBHq.R are used to compare our methods with other two methods for linear regression.
+We have created a new [github repo]{}  to reproduce all the results in the main text of the paper [False Discovery Rate Control via Data Splitting](https://arxiv.org/pdf/2002.08542.pdf).